Skip to main content

 Transports

 Transports are defined and attached to a component's interface in the Design mode of Tangram Pro.
-However, they're attached to specific sequences in the Verify mode, allowing you to test a component's behavior over multiple different transport mechanisms.
+They're also attached to the Verifier test in the Verify panel, allowing you to test a component's behavior over multiple different transport mechanisms.

 Verifier supports a fixed set of transports for communicating with your component.
 Each transport type has specific configuration options that need to be set in Tangram Pro's Transport panel while in Design mode.